coco98/json2graphql/README.md

 ### Overwrite

-If your Postgres already contains tables that you are trying to import using `json-to-graphql`, the command will fail.
+If your Postgres already contains tables that you are trying to import using `json2graphql`, the command will fail.

 If you want to overwrite the the existing tables in the database with the new tables from your sample JSON database, you must provide a flag `-o` or `--overwrite`